How to Reject a Business Proposal Politely (Without Burning Bridges)

 Dear [Sender’s Name],

-Thank you once again for considering [Company Name].
+Thank you once again for your interest.

 Warm regards,